 - STRAND 4: Management of Libraries and Information Centers in the 21st Century

 - STRAND 5: User Centered Services and Models

 - STRAND 6: Library and Information Professionals – Evolving Roles and Opportunities

-- All the Learning is Free at the Library 2.013 Worldwide Virtual Conference
+- View presentation recordings from the Library 2.013 Worldwide Virtual Conference.